Finleyrice/odin-landing-page/README.md

 https://finleyrice.github.io/odin-landing-page/

-I currently trying to learn how to make it look like how it does on laptop, on other devices .
+I currently trying to learn how to make it look like how it does on laptop, on other devices.